Haiku

 Your workspace has purpose-built GPTs made by your teammates.
 Find them under "Popular at Acquisition.com" when you open ChatGPT:

-A custom AI advisor built on GPT and trained on Alex Hormozi's content — $100M Offers, $100M Leads, Models, and workshop material.
+A custom AI advisor built on GPT and trained on Alex's content — $100M Offers, $100M Leads, Models, and workshop material.
 Has its own POV and voice, so it's a different feel from a general assistant.

 | Claude | ChatGPT | ACQ AI | |